MikeCook9994/5th-Edition-Hombrew/Subclasses/Barbarian/Path of the Spellcaster.md

 *10th-Level Path of Wonder Feature*

 You automatically succeed on saving throws against area of effect spells that you cast.

-Additionally, you now have resistance against force damage.

 ## Spell Sense